 Maybe it was the rainstorm outside, maybe the rooms where a little chilly, or maybe Louis thought it was time to perform his duties, whatever it was, he got his mojo going.
 Successfully.

 Anne became pregnant and both of them were rather delighted.
 Louis performed a pilgrimage and dedicated his Kingdom to the Virgin Mary, all the while praying for a male heir.
-On September 5 1638, nine months after the cozy night at the Louvre, Anne went into labor.
-Her labor began at about two o’clock in the morning and at eleven o’clock, in the Château-Neuf in Saint-Germain-en-Laye, the future Louis XIV was born.
+On September 5 1638, nine months after the cosy night at the Louvre, Anne went into labour.
+It began at about two o’clock in the morning and at eleven o’clock, in the Château-Neuf in Saint-Germain-en-Laye, the future Louis XIV was born.